ncatlab/nlab-content/pages/8/4/3/0/348/content.md

 [[Urs Schreiber|Urs]]: thanks for the comment, Bruce!
 Here I would find it helpful if you could put in directly what you would find helpful.
 Because I am not sure.
 At the moment it says right at the beginning that sieves are a way to encode subfunctors of representables.
 This is the reason why we care about them.

-The point is really, as described in some detail at [[sheaf]], that we want to characterize certain morphisms of presheaves, called [[local isomorphism]]s.
-And it turns out that a lot is already gained once we understand all local isomorphisms that are monomorphisms (called then [[dense monomorphism]]s).
+The point is really, as described in some detail at [[sheaf]], that we want to characterize certain morphisms of presheaves, called [[local isomorphisms]].
+And it turns out that a lot is already gained once we understand all local isomorphisms that are monomorphisms (called then [[dense monomorphisms]]).
 And it turns out that among them in turn it suffices to look at those with representable codomain.
 These, finally, are seen to have a more pedestrian description in terms of sieves.
 That's why one cares about sieves.

 Should we say this here again?
 Maybe.
 But It is already described in some detail at [[sheaf]].